tinaowenmark/GetAndCleanDataPeerAssgt/CodeBook.md

 The summary table (output of this exercise) has 81 variables.
 Acknowledgment: Descriptions of the 3rd through 81st variables are taken from the features_info file included in the zip file downloaded for this assignment.
 (1)

 ###Activity
-six simple activities (standing, sitting, laying[sic], walking, walking up stairs, and walking down stairs)
+Text string with six levels: standing, sitting, laying[sic], walking, walking up stairs, and walking down stairs.

 ###Subject
 An integer between 1 and 30 identifying the volunteer performing the activity at each observation.
 Not all volunteers seem to have performed each of the six activities.